tradingview/rest_integrations_docs/source/Integration_overview.rst

 In some cases, the listed endpoints may not be implemented.

-* `/mapping`_ --- not necessary if you work exclusively on your own symbols.
+* `/mapping`_ is not required if you work exclusively on your own symbols.
-* `/executions`_ --- can be disabled through the config, but in this case, transactions will not be displayed on the chart.
+* `/executions`_ can be disabled through the config, but in this case, transactions will not be displayed on the chart.
-* `/positions`_ --- can be disabled through the config, not used for Crypto Spot trading.
+* `/positions`_ can be disabled through the config, not used for Crypto Spot trading.
-* `/balances`_ --- can be disabled, used for Crypto Spot only.
+* `/balances`_ can be disabled, used for Crypto Spot only.
-* `/depth`_ --- can be disabled if you are not going to support :term:`DOM` display.
+* `/depth`_ can be disabled if you are not going to support :term:`DOM` display.
-* `/permissions`_, `/groups`_ --- it's set up on our side, if you are not going to restrict certain groups of users access to certain data (for example, on geographically, or depending on the tariff plan), we will not activate it on our side.
+* `/permissions`_ and `/groups`_ are not required if you don't restrict access to certain data for certain user groups (for example, depending on the subscription plan or location).

 Trading integration issues
 --------------------------